Get Legal and Tax Updates for Spain?

 Cost of Groceries

-Grocery prices in Valencia are quite reasonable.
-Basic items such as milk cost €0.76 per liter, bread €0.94 for 500g, and eggs €1.79 per dozen.
-Fresh produce like tomatoes and oranges are priced at €1.77 and €1.76 per kilogram, respectively.
-Eating out is also affordable, with a mid-range restaurant meal averaging €10.
+Grocery prices in Valencia are very reasonable.
+Milk €0.76 per liter, bread €0.94 for 500g, eggs €1.79 per dozen.
+Fresh produce like tomatoes and oranges €1.77 and €1.76 per kilogram respectively.
+Eating out is also very affordable, €10 for a mid-range restaurant meal.

 Leisure